George Herbert, 5th Earl of Carnarvon: Egyptology

-Lord Carnarvon, accompanied by his daughter Lady Evelyn Herbert, returned to Egypt, arriving at Luxor on 23 November 1922.
+Lord Carnarvon, accompanied by his daughter, Lady Evelyn Herbert, returned to Egypt, arriving at Luxor on 23 November 1922.
 Both were present the next day when the full extent of the stairway to the tomb was cleared and a seal containing Tutankhamun's cartouche found on the outer doorway.
-This door was removed and the rubble filled corridor behind cleared, revealing the door of the tomb itself.
-Carnarvon was also present when, on 26 November, Carter made a tiny breach in the top left hand corner of this doorway, enabling him to peer in by the light of a candle.
+This door was removed and the rubble-filled corridor behind cleared, revealing the door of the tomb itself.
+Carnarvon was also present when, on 26 November, Carter made a tiny breach in the top left-hand corner of this doorway, enabling him to peer in by the light of a candle.
 When Carnarvon asked, "Can you see anything?"
-Carter replied "Yes, wonderful things!”.
+Carter replied, "Yes, wonderful things!"
 The tomb was then secured, to be entered in the presence of an official of the Egyptian Department of Antiquities the next day.
-However that night, Carter, his assistant Arthur Callender, Carnarvon and Lady Evelyn apparently made an unauthorised visit, becoming the first people in modern times to enter the tomb.
+However that night Carter, his assistant Arthur Callender, Carnarvon and Lady Evelyn apparently made an unauthorized visit, becoming the first people in modern times to enter the tomb.
 Some sources suggest that the group also entered the inner burial chamber.
-In this account, a small hole was found in the chamber's sealed doorway and Carter, Carnarvon and Lady Evelyn crawled through.
+In this account, a small hole was found in the chamber's sealed doorway, and Carter, Carnarvon, and Lady Evelyn crawled through.

 The next morning, 27 November, saw an inspection of the tomb in the presence of an Egyptian official.
 Callender rigged up electric lighting, illuminating a vast haul of items, including gilded couches, chests, thrones, and shrines.
 They also saw evidence of two further chambers, including the sealed doorway to the inner burial chamber, guarded by two life-size statues of Tutankhamun.
-In spite of evidence of break-ins in ancient times, the tomb was virtually intact, and would ultimately be found to contain over 5,000 items.
+Despite evidence of break-ins in ancient times, the tomb was virtually intact and would ultimately be found to contain more than 5,000 items.

-On 29 November, the tomb was officially opened in the presence of a number of invited dignitaries and Egyptian officials.
+On 29 November, the tomb was officially opened in the presence of several invited dignitaries and Egyptian officials.

-Lord Carnarvon travelled to England in December 1922, returning in January 1923 to be present at the official opening of the inner burial chamber on 16 February.
-Before the opening Carnarvon had sold the exclusive newspaper rights to report the excavation to The Times.
-While this helped finance the work, it created resentment both from other newspapers and from the Egyptian authorities, whose own press was also excluded.
+Lord Carnarvon traveled to England in December 1922, returning in January 1923 to be present at the official opening of the inner burial chamber on 16 February.
+Before the opening, Carnarvon had sold the exclusive newspaper rights to report the excavation to The Times.
+Whilst this helped finance the work, it created resentment both from other newspapers and from the Egyptian authorities, whose own press was also excluded.

-Towards the end of February, a rift with Carter, probably caused by a disagreement on how to manage the supervising Egyptian authorities, temporarily closed excavation.
-Work recommenced in early March after Carnarvon apologised.
-This was to be Lord Carnarvon's last significant involvement in the excavation project, he falling seriously ill shortly afterwards.
+Towards the end of February, a rift with Carter, probably caused by a disagreement on how to manage the supervising Egyptian authorities, temporarily closed the excavation.
+Work recommenced in early March after Carnarvon had apologized.
+This was to be Lord Carnarvon's last significant involvement in the excavation project since he fell seriously ill shortly afterward.